Thartvigsen/thartvigsen.github.io/README.md

 ### Leading Research Experiences for Undergraduates - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks

-- Built on top of the CREST framework, Sean Tocci, an REU Intern, and I tried out a deep learning approach of infection prediction.
+- Built on top of the CREST framework, I worked with Sean Tocci, another REU Intern, to figure out a deep learning approach to infection prediction.
 - We developed a [Python framework](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework) for Recurrent Neural Networks using [Keras](https://keras.io/)\*.
 - Using the same patients as in CREST, we trained Long Short-Term Memory Recurrent Neural Networks to identify *Clostridium Difficile* infections, approaching similar results as in CREST.